dtcrout/hugo-personal-site/content/post/generating-yt-titles-using-image-captioning.md

 probable word, let's consider randomly choosing uniformly over all words.
 In addition, another heuristic we should consider is to eliminate words appearing twice.
 This will help to make our results _appear_ like proper sentences or titles.
 Applying these heuristics, we get results that are interesting to say the least.

-What originally make me interested about this project was just how downright nonsensical video titles can be as they can be clickbaity and contain a lot of internet slang.
+What originally got me interested about doing this project was just how downright nonsensical video titles can be as they can be clickbaity and contain a lot of internet slang.
 It's great to see some of the generated captions contain some of these words.

 ![litfam](/post/images/caption_generation/litfam.png)